-Smokin’ Aces BBQ owner arrested for tax fraud, PCHS coach accused of sexual misconduct and more.
+Smokin’ Aces BBQ owner arrested for failure to file sales tax returns, PCHS coach accused of sexual misconduct and more.

 Plant City man killed in hit-and-run on I-4

 A pedestrian was struck and killed in a hit-and-run crash on I-4, west of U.S. 98, according to the Florida Highway Patrol.